Asymptotics of $\ell_2$ Regularized Network Embeddings: Conclusion

-In this paper we have theoretically described the effects of performing $\ell_2$ regularization on network embedding vectors learned via optimizing an empirical risk induced by a choice of sampling scheme on the network.
-We highlight that doing so on node2vec leads to competitive performance on downstream tasks when compared to more recent encoding and training architectures.
+In this paper we have theoretically described the effects of performing $\ell_2$ regularization on network embedding vectors learned by schemes such as node2vec, describing the asymptotic distribution of the embedding vectors learned through such schemes, and showed that the regularization helps to reduce the effective dimensionality of the learned embeddings by penalizing the singular values of the limiting distribution of the embeddings towards zero.
+We do so in the non-convex regime $d \ll n$, reflecting how embedding dimensions are chosen in the real world.
+We moreover highlight empirically that using $\ell_2$ regularization with node2vec leads to competitive performance on downstream tasks, when compared to embeddings produced from more recent encoding and training architectures.

-From a theoretical perspective, our work could be extended to handle graphs whose degree structures are not regular, or more natural models for sparse graphs such as graphexes \parencite[e.g.][]{veitch_sampling_2016,borgs_sampling_2019}.
-We also do not address aspects of optimization; i.e whether the minima of empirical risks of the form \eqref{eq:framework:emp_risk} are obtained in practice.
-Obtaining direct guarantees for the spectrum of the gram matrix of the learned embeddings matrix (following Theorem~\ref{thm:embed_conv} and the discussion afterwards) would also be desirable.

-In practice, we note that there are several advantages to using non-linear encoders and training procedures different to random walk samplers, such as computational speed and allowing for inductive inference.
-We believe that our experiments should motivate an investigation into whether these methods can be effectively regularized, and for alternative methods to introduce non-linear relationships between nodal covariates and the network structure.